Type getProperty()

 be applied to the getter methods.
 Mapping annotations cannot be applied

-to fields or properties annotated @Transient
+to fields or properties annotated @Transient or marked transient.

 Collection-valued persistent fields and properties must use the supported Java collection interfaces regardless of whether the entity uses persistent fields or properties.
 The following collection interfaces may be used: